dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 The first part of CSM for Authorization deployment is to configure the proxy server.
 This is controlled by the Storage Administrator.

-Configuration is achieved by using `karavictl` to connect to the storage, tenant, and role services.
+Configuration is achieved by using `karavictl` to connect to the proxy, storage, and role services.
 In this example, we will be referencing an installation using `csm-authorization.com` as the authorization.hostname value and the NGINX Ingress Controller accessed via the cluster's master node.

 Run `kubectl -n authorization get ingress` and `kubectl -n authorization get service` to see the Ingress rules for these services and the exposed port for accessing these services via the LoadBalancer.
 For example: